3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 Burano is one of the islands located in the UNESCO World Heritage Site Venetian Lagoon and is a perfect place to explore during the last of your 3 days in Venice.

-It’s only a small island, but it’s home to a lot of colorful houses and is a scenic place.
+It’s only a small island, but it’s home to many colorful houses and is a scenic place.
 I enjoyed walking around and checking out the island, especially all the beautiful homes.

 You’ll need to use the water bus to get there, and you can get an all-day ticket that allows you to explore some of the other islands nearby too.